It never occurred to me to check my passport status. At least, not until 20 hours before our flight took off.

-I was bummed not to have heard back from Senator Perdue’s office.
-They had said they might be able to get an appointment for me the next day, which was Friday, since the next “walk-in day” would be the one following, on Saturday.
-Without the senator’s office backing me, I was gonna have to perfect-my-beg on the way to Atlanta.
+Without the senator’s help, I would have to perfect-my-beg as I drove to Atlanta, which was 2 hours away from where we live near Chattanooga.
 How could I make a pleasure trip to a Caribbean beach sound urgent enough for priority treatment to underpaid government employees?
 I had no idea.
 It didn’t sound credible for special help, even to me.

 “Well, it’s only a vacation at stake.
 Hardly a real emergency.
 I hate to even have to ask for help…”

-“Oh, no. We’re asked to do this kind of thing all the time.
-This is vacation season, too.
-Lots of calls right now.”
+“Oh, no. We’re asked to do this kind of thing all the time.”

-“I’ve called the passport office and left a voicemail, and I’ve emailed them, too, asking for their intervention on your behalf.
-You should get there at least 30 minutes early.
+“I’ve called the passport office and left a voicemail, and I’ve emailed, asking for an intervention.
+You should get to the passport office downtown at least 30 minutes early.
 That’s all I can do at this point, but I’ll keep in touch.
-And let me know if you hit any snags tomorrow.”
+Let me know if you hit snags tomorrow.”

-I leaned my seat back and closed my eyes.
-I thought about what I’d read the day before that had felt fresh and new to me, how God had paid such careful attention to all the details of the lives of his people in the desert, from instructions about the worship of himself to rules about dealing with dead bodies and everything in between.
-He knew exactly where they were every moment.
+Leaned back in my seat, I also remembered what I’d read the morning before my emergency crashed in–how God had paid careful attention to the details of his people when in the desert, from worship to dead bodies and everything in between.
+He knew exactly where they were.
 He counted them.
 He fed them.
 He fought for them.
 They were never outside his watchful eye and never without his presence among them.

-I felt encouraged by that in the dark before dawn inside my car in downtown Atlanta that Friday morning.
+I felt encouraged in the dark before dawn inside my car that Friday morning.
 God knew exactly where I was, too.
-My situation and my urgent need weren’t outside his interest or concern.
-At that moment, I believed deeper than I had ever believed before that God was intimately involved in all the details of my life, including getting this passport and getting me in an airplane, whichever one it might be.
+My location and my urgent need weren’t outside of his concern.

 “OK, God.
 I’ll do my part.
 I’ll keep doing the next thing.
 Even though this whole venture feels impossible, even though I feel foolish to pursue it, I’m gonna choose to believe this isn’t too hard for you.
 I’ll do my part and trust you to do yours.”

-While I was in line, a passport official called on my cell, telling me they’d gotten the request from Senator Perdue’s office to expedite my paperwork.
-Heavenly day.
-They would do their best.
-Later the same person came out to meet me in line and checked over everything I’d brought, telling me I could put away my driver’s license and birth and marriage certificates and their copies.
-My old passport, the new photos, and the T-82 replacement app were the only things needed.
+A passport official called on my cell, telling me they’d gotten the request from Senator Perdue’s office to expedite my paperwork and would do their best.
+Later, she came out to meet me and checked what I’d brought, telling me I could put away my driver’s license and birth certificate.
+My old passport, the new photos, and the T-82 replacement app were the only things I needed.
 My hands and shoulders relaxed.
 Deep cleansing breath.

-The agency woman I had met in line had said to sit in front after I got my number, but I couldn’t see the alert screen from there.
-Another worker informed me that the PA system was down, so no audible “next number” calls would be heard.
-It was important to watch the monitors.
-Afraid I’d miss my turn, I paced the back of the room, eagle-eyed.
+The agency woman I met in line said to sit up front after I got my number, but I couldn’t see the alert screen from there.
+A worker informed me that the PA system was down, so no audible “next number” calls would be heard.
+I’d have to watch the monitors.
+Afraid I’d miss my turn, I paced the back of the room.
 Numbers came and went.
 The family who had been behind me out in the hall got ahead of me.
-I was hacked.

-The PA system finally scratched and clawed its way back to life.
+The PA system clawed its way to life.
 My number was mangled by the time I heard it:

 “N-w serv–g, D –3 —indow 7.”

-I walked up.
 Kevin at Window 7 had kind eyes.
 “Flight today at eleven?
 My, my.
 It’s a longshot.
 I’ll do all I can.
-We’ve had close calls before.
-Not sure any closer than yours, though.”
-He asked for proof of travel, photos, app, $170, and my old passport.
-Kevin was efficient and kind.
+We’ve had close calls before, but not any closer than yours.”
+He asked for proof of travel, the new photos, the app, my money, and my old passport.
+Kevin was also efficient.
 The credit card machine stalled.
 “Every minute matters,” he urged.
 “Press enter.
 Try again.”

-I got the security guard’s promise before leaving that I’d be able to get back to Window 1 without having to wait in line all over again and took the elevator down.
+I got the security guard’s promise that I’d be able to get back to window 1 without having to wait in line and took the elevator down.
 Turning left out of the building, I found a Starbucks three doors away.
-Something with eggs and cheese and bacon was calling my name from the case, and I ordered a Miso as a chaser.
-I went back to the passport office to drink my coffee and wait, camping out at Window 1, wondering how long it would be.
+I went back to the passport office to camp out, wondering how long it would take.

-After a little while, a petite gal came out, “Mrs. Roebuck?”
+After a while, a petite gal came out, “Mrs. Roebuck?”

-“We’ve got you at the front of the line.
-We are doing everything we can to expedite you.
+“We’ve got you at the front of the passport line now.
+We’re doing everything we can.
 It just takes time.
 I’ll keep you posted.”

-Ten minutes later she was back, “The entire system has shut down nationwide.
-I’m so sorry.
-I have no idea how long it will take to get it up and running again.
+Ten minutes later, she was back, but the news wasn’t good, “The entire system has shut down nationwide.
+I’m sorry.
+I have no idea how long it will take to get it up and running.
 We’re working on it.”

 I didn’t flinch.
 Ok, God.
-You’re up, I thought.
+You’re up.
 Technology is your thing, not mine.
 I’m gonna keep my hope on.
-And I did.
-I texted my prayer peeps–Judy, Susie, Donna.
-And my family.
+I texted my prayer peeps–Judy, Susie, Donna–and my family.
 “Pray?”
-I asked everyone.

-I tried to focus on the steps I needed to take when I left with said passport in hand:
+Then I focused on the steps I’d need to take when I left with my passport:

 –Drive to international terminal.